Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/1-Stock-Trade-Information.md

 ### 3. Via the `meta-data-editor`

-On the "***detail***"-form for `dataset` on the right-side of the button-bar, an button with the text "*Deloy to Development*".
-By clicking on this butten the *pwershell*-script from point 2 will be executed on de background, the tooling will show waiting window.
+On the "***detail***"-form for `dataset` on the right-side of the button-bar, an button with the text "*Deploy to Development*".
+By clicking on this butten the *powershell*-script from point 2 will be executed on de background, the tooling will show waiting window.

 > Important: the local virus/malware scanner may dislike this action, so you must make a exception for this.

-## Test Run and Validate Results ([back to top](#implement-this-userstory))
+## Test Run and Validate Results ([back to top](#table-of-content))

-To test if the `dataset` is set correctly, the python data-pipeline can be run with the following code.
+To test if the `dataset` is set correctly designed, the python data-pipeline can be run with the following code.

 python: ***[example](1-Stock-Trade-Information/2-Test-and-Validate.py) Test and Validata***